E-Aston/CoralGeometry/README.md

 # Geometric measures of corals

 Integration of MeshLab with python to compute several geometric measures of individual coral colonies.

-The contained python script is designed to automate elements of computing geometric measures of coral colonies.
+This is split in to two parts - processing of photographs in Metashape to turn these in to 3D reconstructions, as well as extracting complexity metrics.
+These scripts are easy to implement and follow assuming some knowledge of both using metashape and using a python interpreter / installing modules from the command line.

+Part I: Metashape processing

+This script is a downloadable .py file that is run directly from the metashape GUI (graphical user interface).
+For every chunk present in the project, it performs end-to-end digitisation of a coral colony according to some user-input values.
+Fortunately, these are pop-up boxes that have attached instructions.
+The only manual step required of the user is detecting markers and scaling models.

+Requirements: Active license for metashape. (optional) Python interpreter (we recommend PyCharm) for inspecting and editing the python code as required.

+Defaults (and recommended values) for processing are as follows:

+Photo quality threshold: <0.35
+Alignment quality: High
+Dense cloud quality: High
+Face count for model: High

+Part II: Automated metrics extraction

+This code automates the extraction of 8 3D complecity metrics from an obj. file.
 It loops the below function over every file in a specified folder, saving hours/days/weeks of clicking through pesky menus.
 The most efficient way of running this script is to put the .obj file of each coral in to a single folder, which you refer to in the script.